 Hyperlite doesn’t do anything halfway, so their foray into sleeping quilts got our full attention.
 True to form, the 20-Degree Quilt holds nothing back, with top-of-the-line 1,000-fill-power grey goose down and a thin 7-denier micro-ripstop nylon shell with DWR finish.
 In true Hyperlite style, the quilt has a high-end feel and classy silver colorway, and each detail exudes quality, from the 3D baffles and sleek neck drawcord to the thick logo patches.
 And it’s customizable for ground and hammock sleepers alike: You can snug the quilt around your body with three integrated clips, or use the streamlined pad attachment straps to secure it to your sleeping mat.

 The Hyperlite’s 1,000-fill-power down is the loftiest here, and it measures up in practice: This quilt offers the closest experience we’ve had to sinking into a pillowy cloud.
 And for the amount of warmth and coziness it offers, it’s also impressively lightweight, checking in over an ounce lighter than the Enlightened Equipment above.
-The most obvious pitfall is price—$499 is a lot to spend on a quilt, especially considering you can save $150 with a high-quality option like the Enigma.
+The most obvious pitfall is price—$499 is a lot to spend on a quilt, especially considering you can save about $150 with a high-quality option like the Enigma.
 But if you’re looking for the best quilt money can buy, the Hyperlite can't be missed.
 It’s also worth noting that Hyperlite also offers a 14.4-ounce 40-Degree Quilt ($399), which is a great option for summer use.

 See the Hyperlite Mountain Gear 20-Degree Quilt

-Other options: 32, 45°F
+Other options: 10°F

 8. Sea to Summit Ember 30 ($399)